Patrick5225/66DaysOfData/Round_3.md

 **Day 15 of #66DaysOfData (January 15, 2022):**

 - Watched an hour long Q&A video by Guy in a Cube containing Power BI tips (https://www.youtube.com/watch?v=hghCYb-_NbQ)

+---

+**Day 16 of #66DaysOfData (January 16, 2022):**

+- Reviewed and practiced SQL with exercises on DELETE statements on w3schools.com